davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 3/index.md

   - "linux"
 ---

-In the [previous blog](https://recurseit.com/post/2025/03/migrating-from-wordpress-to-hugo---part-2/) we spoke the first two steps of the migration process.
-In this blog we will continue with the following step (in bold).
+In the [previous blog](https://recurseit.com/post/2025/03/migrating-from-wordpress-to-hugo---part-2/) we spoke about the first two steps of the migration process.
+In this one we will continue with the following step (in bold).
 Let us bring those steps back in the section below:

 ## The process I went through can be (roughly) outlined as follows:
 1. Export your Wordpress Site